 You know what they say, “timing is everything”.
 If your family and friends seem busy, preoccupied or stressed out, it’s probably not a great time to drop the “I just got married” bomb on them.
 Finding out your BFF or child has tied the knot is big news, and you want to share it with them when they’re in high spirits, not when they’re on the brink of a breakdown.
 We suggest organizing a family dinner or a group game night and easing them into the elopement discussion.

 Your nearest and dearest might not be too thrilled that you eloped and had your wedding without them.
 Know that their frustrations are coming from a place of love - after all, they probably dreamed of standing by your side on your big day - and try your best to be understanding (empathy is key in this situation!).
 They’ll come around, you just have to be patient.

 Your inner circle may not understand why you chose to elope, but I’m sure you had your reasons.
 Before meeting with them, sit down with your new spouse and make a list of all the reasons you chose to forego a traditional ceremony.
 It’ll be much easier to handle being bombarded with questions if you’ve prepared your answers in advance.

 Now, even if they’re a little bit salty because they couldn’t be at your wedding, your friends and family will probably definitely want to see how it all went down.
-Bring along pictures or prepare a sideshow for them so that they can see everything from your vows to your first kiss.
+Bring along pictures or prepare a slideshow of your elopement for them so that they can see everything from your wedding vows to your first kiss.
 You’ll probably want to have a box of Kleenex on hand, too (the waterworks may start flowing).